 Teacher candidates are requested to avoid asking their faculty advisors to ask for a reference on their behalf.
 Faculty advisors are encouraged to remind teacher candidates that a reference letter from a community partner may be a possibility, however faculty advisors are requested to refrain from intervening on the teacher candidate’s behalf.
 Faculty advisors may suggest that the teacher candidate politely ask the community partner to provide him/her with feedback in order to learn and grow from the experience, but not to insist on a reference.

 Many teacher candidates will choose to do their CFE in an international setting.
-All students doing a CFE outside of Canada must register with UBC’s Safety Broad, sign a UBC Assumption of Risk waiver, and will receive a Go Global bursary to assist with travel costs.
+All students doing a CFE outside of Canada must register with UBC’s Safety Broad, sign a Supplemental International CFE Application, and will receive a Go Global bursary to assist with travel costs.